-The College is also home to more than 30 interdisciplinary centers and has ties to many others, allowing scholars in diverse fields to collaborate on complex research questions.
-Arts & Sciences faculty generated more than $107 million in research funds through public and private grants during the most recent fiscal year.
+The College is home to more than 30 interdisciplinary centers and has ties to many others, allowing scholars in diverse fields to collaborate on complex research questions.
+Here is a sampling of research centers based in Arts & Sciences:

 From malaria treatment to solar energy to human rights, Arts & Sciences researchers tackle many of our society’s most pressing issues.

 Ashleigh Theberge's UW lab creates bioanalytical chemistry tools.
 Some are transforming how clinical studies can be conducted.

 Political Science professor James Long studies why many voters choose to participate in elections in emerging democracies despite the considerable personal cost.